StudyFrenchSpanish

 Portuguese is probably the second-best choice after the Spanish language in India if you are looking for a straightforward and essential language to learn.

-It is one of the most beautiful, harmonious, and joyous to listen to.
+It is one of the most beautiful, harmonious, and joyous.

 As the Brazilian writer Olavo Bilac poetically said, Portuguese is “a última flor do Lácio, Inculta e Bela” (the last flower of Latium, rustic and beautiful).